wamp-proto/wamp-proto/rfc/text/basic/bp_rpc_calling_and_invocation.md

 where

-* `Request` is a random, ephemeral ID chosen by the Caller and used to correlate the Dealer's response with the request.
+* `Request` is a sequential ID in the _session scope_, incremented by the Caller and used to correlate the Dealer's response with the request.
 * `Options` is a dictionary that allows to provide additional call request details in an extensible way.
 This is described further below.
 * `Procedure` is the URI of the procedure to be called.
 * `Arguments` is a list of positional call arguments (each of arbitrary type).
 The list may be of zero length.